library(easystats)

 library(rstanarm) # optional!

-library(ggpubr) # data visualization
+library(ggpubr) # data visualization4 Modelling and regression

 4.2 What’s modelling?